charlesmcchan/onf-connect-18-tutorial/lab1/README.md

 The goal of this exercise is to learn how to set up an emulated Trellis environment with a simple 2x2 topology and basic configuration.

+To run this exercise you will need multiple terminal windows (or tabs) to operate with the CLI of Mininet and ONOS.
+We use the following convention to distinguish between commands of different CLIs:

+* Commands starting with `$` are intended to be executed in the Ubuntu terminal prompt;
+* `onos>` for commands in the ONOS CLI;
+* `mininet>` for the Mininet CLI.

 ## Topology
 ![Topology|small](topology.png)